flapjack/flapjack.io/USING.md

   * `flapjack-nagios-receiver` => reads nagios check output on standard input and places them on the events queue in redis as JSON blobs.
 Currently unable to be run in-process with `flapjack`
   * `flapper` => runs a daemon that intermittently listens on port 12345 (one minute on, one minute off, ...) to be used for generating heartbeat events for end to end monitoring of flapjack

-There are more executables in the bin directory (FIXME describe them here).
+  * `flapjack-populator` => creates contacts and entities in redis, reading from JSON formatted data files
+  * `receive-events` => reads archived events from a separate flapjack environment and adds them to the local events queue for processing
+  * `simulate-failed-check` => simulates a failed check by creating a stream of events for flapjack to process

+Usage information for each executable is provided below.

 Pikelets:

-*   `executive` => processes events off a queue (a redis list) and decides what actions to take (alert, record state changes, etc)
+*   `processor` => processes monitoring events off the *events* queue (a redis list) and decides what actions to take (generate notification event, record state changes, etc)
+*   `notifier` => processes notification events off the *notifications* queue (a redis list) and works out who to notify, and on which media, and with what kind of notification message.
+It then creates jobs for the various notification gateways (below)

-*   gateways
+*   notifictaion gateways
     * `email` => generates email notifications (resque, mail)
     * `sms` => generates sms notifications (resque)
     * `jabber` => connects to an XMPP (jabber) server, sends notifications (to rooms and individuals), handles acknowledgements from jabber users and other commands (blather)
     * `pagerduty` => sends notifications to and accepts acknowledgements from [PagerDuty](http://www.pagerduty.com/) (NB: you will need to have a registered PagerDuty account to use this)

+*   other gateways
     * `web` => browsable web interface (sinatra, thin)
     * `api` => HTTP API server (sinatra, thin)
     * `oobetet` => "out-of-band" end-to-end testing, used for monitoring other instances of flapjack to ensure that they are running correctly

 Pikelets are flapjack components which can be run within the same ruby process, or as separate processes.

-The simplest configuration will have one `flapjack` process running executive, web, and some notification gateways, and one `flapjack-nagios-receiver` process receiving events from Nagios and placing them on the events queue for processing by executive.
+The simplest configuration will have one `flapjack` process running processor, notifier, web, and some notification gateways, and one `flapjack-nagios-receiver` process receiving events from Nagios and placing them on the events queue for processing.

 <a id="configuring_components">&nbsp;</a>